 Freight class primarily takes density into account.
 NMFC codes, on the other hand, get much more specific and account for a variety of factors that impact the efficiency of the shipping process.

-Here are some of the factors NMFC codes consider:
+Here are some of the factors NMFC codes to consider:

-How to Determine an NMFC Code for Your LTL Shipment
+How to Determine NMFC Codes for Your LTL Shipment

 Need Additional Support?